sooncome/8051_Learning/01.LED/01.1.LED_LightUP/Readme.md

 >P2^0 means the 0bit of P2 port

 # Complile
 After build(F7), the complier will output hex file and size of the program
+Build output
 ```
 Build target 'Target 1'
 linking...